-The pricing of lithium carbonate in China remained strong in November 2017, with reported sales by major producers in the region of US\$14,000/t and spot sales price increasing to around US\$20,500/t (source: https://seekingalpha.com/article/4127961-lithium-miners-news-month-november-2017).
+The pricing of lithium carbonate in China remained strong, with reported sales by major producers in the region of US\$13,000/t to US\$16,000/t and in most cases, up by 20% from 2017 prices.
+Spot sales price for battery grade lithium carbonate reached up to US\$24,450 (source: https://seekingalpha.com/article/4166868-lithium-miners-news-month-april-2018).

-The Company is financed with approximately US\$19.0 million in cash at the date of this MD&A. Having successfully completed the FS on Sonora, the Company intends to embark on a fund raising exercise in order to secure the US\$420 million capital expenditure requirement to develop phase 1 of Sonora and finance further work on the Zinnwald Lithium Project.
+The Company is financed with approximately US\$19 million in cash at the date of this MD&A. Having successfully completed the FS on Sonora, the Company intends to embark on a fund raising exercise in order to secure the US\$420 million capital expenditure requirement to develop phase 1 of Sonora and finance further work on the Zinnwald Lithium Project.
 It is intended that a substantial proportion of the funding will be raised through equity finance.